 Candidates for the Leadership Council can be self-nominated or nominated by the Leadership Council’s Membership Committee.
 Members are then systematically chosen considering geography, company size, and the type of companies and organizations represented.
 See below for current membership of the e-Stewards Leadership Council.

-Any entity wishing to serve on the Leadership Council can formally communicate this to BAN at email@example.com, which will then communicate this to the Leadership Council Membership Committee.
+Any entity wishing to serve on the Leadership Council can indicate this in an email to firstname.lastname@example.org, and this information will be communicated to the Leadership Council’s Membership Committee for consideration.

 2013 e-Stewards® Leadership Council